Avi-Cohen-Nehemia/expenses-tracker-ui/README.md

 - [x] 404 page.
 - [x] Restrict access to certain pages for users who are not logged in.
 - [x] Ability to delete transactions.
+- [x] Users can filter transactions by date.
+- [x] Users can convert and display their transactions in different currencies.

 ## Future Plans / Features
 - Ability to delete an account.
 - allow users to change their password.
 - Add a "remember me" functionality to login/signup.
-- Add an option for users to filter transactions by date.
-- Add an option for users to present their transactions in different currencies.

 - Write unit tests for all the components.
 - Ability for users to add additional categories.